MedvedMatej/TFT_Token_Bot/README.md

     pip install opencv-python

 # Note:
 You are using this on your own behalf.
-I am not held responsible for anything that may happen to you League of Legends account.
+I am not held responsible for anything that may happen to your League of Legends account.